 The best way to maintain furniture is to avoid damage.
 Keeping hot bowls or dishes, scratching the surfaces, and overexposure to sunlight accelerate wear and tear.

 So, there you have it, everything you need to know about furniture upkeep to maintain quality and long-term durability.
 With these small persistent practices, you can keep your furniture looking good as new for decades.
-If you are looking for some cool hip pieces of furniture to add to your space, reach out to CasaOne and we will be more than happy to help you out.
+If you are looking for some cool hip pieces to add to your space, check out CasaOne and start shopping now!

 To care for your leather furniture, clean up any spills immediately.
 Use a gentle soap solution if you need to and wipe away with a soft cloth.
 Leather shouldn’t be exposed to extreme temperatures.
 Also, keep leather upholstery out of the sun.
 Use a leather conditioner regularly.